 Best foot forward

 You may want to start with the section you’re most comfortable with.
 It’s great to start off the exam on a high note with material you know best while you gain experience in exam format.
 If possible, it may make sense for you to start with the exam section that’s the most recent in memory.
 For example, if you took a business accounting course your last semester before graduating, you might want to start with BEC, as the business concepts and topics will be the freshest in your mind.
 Similarly, if you’re starting in an audit role post-CPA Exam, you may want to save the AUD section for last, so that you’re ready to dive in headfirst with your AUD knowledge.

 PRO TIP: Account for the unexpected

-You may want to plan for things not going your way when figuring out your CPA Exam timeline.
+You may want to plan for things not going your way when figuring out your CPA Exam schedule and timeline.
 Whether it’s not passing a tricky section, an extra-heavy busy season or unforeseen obligations, a number of factors can impede your CPA Exam progress, so always allot more time than you think you’ll need to clear the exams.
 During COVID, a number of state boards are experiencing delays in issuing NTS, and things like inclement weather can force exam center closures.
-Although these factors are out of your control, you can make sure to be proactive in planning your CPA Exam timeline in case one or more of these situations occur.
-Be sure not to wait until the last minute to start planning for your exams!
+Although these factors are out of your control, you can make sure to be proactive in planning your CPA Exam schedule in case one or more of these situations occur.
+Be sure not to wait until the last minute to schedule your CPA Exams!

 Your next question is probably, how do I schedule my CPA Exam?
 When you’ve determined your CPA Exam schedule, use your Prometric portal to find the most convenient testing center and schedule your exam.
 Once you complete a section, you can visit the AICPA Score Release Dates page to find out your results.
 For more information on how to schedule your CPA Exam, click here.

 5. Taking the exam